beamer159/EZD6/src/equipment.md

 ## Decide on your weaponry.

 Allow heroes to take any weapons that ﬁt their character concept within reason.
 Too many weapons could weigh down an adventurer and no one wants to be caught overloaded.
-Consult with the RR.
+Consult with the GM.

 **A note on ranged weapons** - Being attacked in melee while armed with a ranged weapon gives you a bane to shoot until you can move away.

 ## How much can I carry?

 There are no hard fast rules for how much a hero can carry so use the common sense rule.
-If the RR rules that a character is overloaded the RR will make action tests harder and may incur a bane if overwhelmingly overloaded.
+If the GM rules that a character is overloaded the GM will make action tests harder and may incur a bane if overwhelmingly overloaded.

 ## COMMON GEAR